MrMikeFloyd/resilient-example-spring/README.md

 * `localhost:8080/recommender/<locationId>/visit` For advice on whether or not to visit a given location id
 * `localhost:8080/recommender/<locationId>/outfit` For outfit recommendations for a given location id

-The application uses Springdoc's OpenAPI UI, so the endpoints can be explored and tested using the [Swagger UI](http://localhost:8080/swagger-ui).

 ## FailingApp

 `failingApp` exposes 2 endpoints, one for a location's popularity score, and one for a location's most recent temperature reading.
 Both are consumed by `resilientApp`: